Dinesh Chandimal: Captaincy

 During the first Test against Pakistan on 28 September at Abu Dhabi, Chandimal scored his maiden Test century as captain, which lasted unbeaten for nine hours.
 He scored 155 runs the match and guided the team to 400 runs for the first innings.
 With the magical spin from maestro Rangana Herath and Dilruwan Perera, Sri Lanka finally won the match by 21 runs, despite a low score in the second innings.

 On 6 October 2017, against Pakistan, Sri Lanka played their first day-night Test match.
 Chandimal scored 62 in the first innings, but dismissed for naught in the second innings.
 However, Sri Lanka won the match by 68 runs and won the series 2–0.
 With that, Chandimal had the distinction of being first captain in Sri Lanka's first day-night Test, and went to win the match.
 During the second Test against India at Nagpur, Sri Lanka experiences their heaviest defeat in test cricket.
 Skipper Chandimal was the only stand out performer in the match with two fifties in the match.
 In the third Test, Chandimal scored his tenth test century, becoming the fastest Sri Lankan to reach ten test centuries with 80 innings, bettering previous record of 84 innings by Thilan Samaraweera.
 He along with Angelo Mathews had a 181-run partnership in the match.
 For the partnership, they have faced 476 balls, which ranked as the longest partnership for any pair at the Kotla, longest partnership between a visiting pair in India in the last five years, and the second-longest stand for Sri Lanka against India.

 In 2018, Mathews was appointed as the permanent limited over captain after the debate over few weeks.
 However, in the first match against Zimbabwe in Bangladesh Tri-series, Mathews was sidelined with a right hamstring injury and removed from the squad for three weeks.
 With that, Chandimal was appointed as the captain.
 Under his captaincy, Sri Lanka won the tri-series beating Bangladesh in the final.
-On 7 February 2018, Chandimal was appointed as the captain for T20I side for Sri Lanka for Bangladesh tour, due to injury of permanent limited over captain Angelo Mathews.
+On 7 February 2018, Chandimal was appointed as the captain for T20I team for Sri Lanka for Bangladesh tour, due to injury of permanent limited over captain Angelo Mathews.
 Under his captaincy, Sri Lanka chased a record breaking total of 193 in the first match and won the match by 6 wickets.